This Day In Writing History

 The Ghost of Christmas Yet to Come proves to be the scariest spirit, tormenting Scrooge with a vision of the death of Tiny Tim - Bob Cratchit's crippled and sick little son - which could have been prevented.

 He also shows Scrooge a vision of his own death, where nobody mourns him.
-Scrooge repents and awakens on Christmas morning with joy in his heart, vowing to be kind and to keep the spirit of the holiday with him always.
+Scrooge repents, awakening on Christmas morning with joy in his heart, vowing to be kind and keep the spirit of the holiday with him always.

 Needless to say, A Christmas Carol became hugely popular, a classic reread every year at Christmastime.
 Dickens' readers begged him to write another holiday story, so from 1844-48, he published some Christmas-themed short stories.